teodutu/Sandbox-Graph-Comparator/README.md

 # Sandbox-Graph-Comparator
-A comparator for Apple sandbox profiles
+A comparator for Apple Sandbox profiles